 The Horse is an Australian leather maker.
-The company’s home page is a little different to most you see in eCommerce.
-The first thing you see is a giant green square that talks about free shipping.
-The square is accompanied with two other smaller squares of Instagram photos of their products.
+The company’s home page is a little different than most you can see on eCommerce websites.
+The first thing you’ll see is a giant green square talking about free shipping.
+The square is accompanied by two smaller squares displaying Instagram photos of their products.
 The three squares create symmetry in this design.
-It looks real elegant.
+It looks really elegant.

 BXXLGHT’s layout is, more or less, non-existent.
 To create a sense of layout they are using photos on their home page.
 It makes for an interesting design detail.
-It then becomes not a matter of figuring out how to design the website but how to direct the photography.
+Then, it becomes not a matter of figuring out how to design the website but how to lay out the photos.

 That’s a whole other ball game.
-But it came out exceptionally well because their page looks really great.
+But, it came out exceptionally well because their page looks really great.
 Actually, it looks really different and unique.
-You want that when you’re trying to sell things online.
+This is what you want to achieve when you’re trying to sell things online.

-I like Rudy’s website because of all the different but small movements that are incorporated.
-It gives the layout some interest.
-The squared photographs are pretty clean cut, there is nothing that unordinary about them.
-But the ever so slight animations make it that much more interesting.
+I like Rudy’s website because of all the different but small movements that are incorporated into the design.
+It makes the layout interesting and eye-catching.
+The squared photographs are pretty clean-cut.
+In fact, there is nothing really unusual about them but the slight animations make it so much more interesting.

-I was drawn to this website because of that small paragraph on the bottom left.
-You don’t see that anywhere anymore.
-It looks like an article column from a newspaper or a magazine.
+I was drawn to this website because of that small paragraph in the bottom left corner.
+You don’t see that kind of product description anywhere anymore.
+It looks like an article column from a newspaper or online magazine.

-On the website, the text is not treated like that, more often than not, text gets more room than pictures.
-But not here!
+On the website, the text is not treated like that.
+More often than not, text gets more room than pictures.
+But not here, on Stuff’s website!

 05. So Worth Living

 So Worth Living is a fashion website with many little design quirks.
 The thing I like the most about their design is that photos are placed on top of one another.
-It makes the sections looks a little odd.
+It makes the sections look a little bit odd.

-But, all the photos are well aligned and clear cut; they aren’t messy, they are clean.
-That balance works very well here.
+But, all the photos are well-aligned and clear-cut; they aren’t messy at all but quite clean.
+That kind of balance works very well here.

 Happiness Abscissa is an interesting website, to say the least.
-The layout on their home page is fantastic!
-The are using parallax with a few random pictures of decoration and a few images of their products.
+The layout of their home page is fantastic!
+They are using a parallax effect with a few random pictures of decoration and a few images of their products.

-Unlike most of the layouts on this list, ERDEM is alignment oriented.
-Everything is the same size, in the same grid, and repeated.
+Unlike most of the layouts on this list, ERDEM is alignment-oriented.
+Everything is of the same size, placed into the same grid, and repeated similarly.
 I’d almost categorize this layout as OCD, it’s just so perfectly aligned!
 But hey, it does a great job!
 The layout helps create a professional and high-end look for the fashion brand.

-It makes browsing and looking at the different pieces easily.
+It makes browsing and looking at the different pieces pretty easy to do.
 The layout alone makes for a pleasant design experience for the user.

 People Footwear has a more irregular layout.
-Their home page is filled with big photos.
-It’s followed by a section with close up background photos.
+Their home page is filled with big photos, followed by a section with close-up background photos.

-Then again followed by a section with boarders-less shoe displays.
+Then comes a section with boarders-less shoe displays.
 This pattern is repeated four times for four different kinds of shoe collections.
-They layout is not all crazy because there is some repetition that keeps is grounded.
-By the time you scrolled past the second collection, you know what to expect going forwards.
+The layout is not all that crazy because there is some repetition that keeps is grounded.
+By the time you scrolled past the second collection, you know what to expect going forward.

 There is a pattern that this design follows: a single and high-quality image coupled with a small bit of text.
-That composition between the image and the text is executed well.
-Every block follows this rule except the display of the image and of the text varies a little each time.
+The composition of the image and text is executed well.
+Every block follows this rule but the display of the image and the text a little bit varies each time.

 10. Bill Bass

-Bill Bass is showcasing the fall collection called Calm.
+The website of Bill Bass showcases the fall collection called Calm.
 The whole page is basically designated to all the items in the collection.
-But the items are layout out in an unconventional grid.
+However, the items are laid out in an unconventional grid.

-They are still, more or less, aligned but it ‘s not a typical grid you’re used to.
+They are still, more or less, aligned but it‘s not a typical grid you’re used to.
 It’s not like ERDEM for sure.
-But this little bit of unalignment gives the design the necessary interest it is looking for.
+But, this kind of unalignment makes the design interesting and memorable.

 I’ve come across this leather maker’s website a few times while looking for design inspiration.
 I like this website because it’s so simple.
-It has a grid, a normal grid, unlike Bill Bass.
-And it has big photos featuring their leather goods.
+It has a grid, a regular grid, unlike Bill Bass.
+And, it has big photos featuring their leather goods as well.

-At the very to there is a gif of a leather wallet spinning.
-I think it’s the most brilliant gif as far as web design goes.
-It’s not a very exciting page by any mean but it gets the job of selling the leather goods done so well!
+On the right, there is a gif of a spinning leather wallet.
+I think it’s one of the most brilliant gifs I’ve ever seen.
+The page itself is probably not very exciting but it gets the job of selling leather goods done so well!

-LOCALs has a few good thing going on in its layout.
-The home page opens up with a closeup photo of a hat.
-The hat has a label, which you can clearly read.
+LOCALs has a few good things going on in its layout.
+The home page opens up with a close-up photo of a hat.
+The hat has a label you can clearly read.
 It’s like they were inspired by BXXLGHT.

-Then as you keep scrolling they show off some products in an atypical grid.
-Again, nothing too fancy just a play on squares.
+As you keep scrolling, they show off some products in an atypical grid.
+Again, nothing too fancy just a play of squares.
 Two small ones next to one big one.
 It’s a nice way to break up the images and draw attention to the products.

 The pricing section of CUJO is interesting.
-The design of this whole landing page is great.
-But the pricing section caught my attention.
-Most pricing pages start with a table grid of all the different option but not here.
-Here the security device is front and center.
+The design of the whole landing page is great.
+However, the pricing section caught my attention.
+Most pricing pages start with a table grid of all the different options but not here.
+Here, the security device is at front and center.

 The different pricing tiers are surrounding it.
-The interesting thing is that they are not aligned in a typical format, i.e. from least to most expensive.
+The interesting thing is that they are not aligned in the typical format, i.e. from the least to the most expensive item.

-I have been in love with the web designers at Everlane for years.
-This time they did it again, the layout for this landing page is amazing!
+I have been in love with web designers at Everlane for years.
+This time they did it again, the layout of this landing page is amazing!
 Things are overlapping.
 Things are interactive.

-There is plenty of padding around the content on each section.
-There is a good balance between the sections that are alone and sections that overlap.
+There is plenty of padding around the content in each section.
+There is also a good visual balance between standalone and overlapping sections.

 15. Wooden Dot

 I’m including Wooden Dot on this list for two reasons.
-First, the layout is great.
-There is a use of a single full-width image and two in a row.
+First, the layout is great, as it uses both full-width images and image grids at the same time.
 This gives some variance to the layout.
-But the slight use of padding and the quality of photography make the layout work.
+However, the slight use of paddings and the quality of photography make the layout work.
 It wouldn’t look as good with different types of photos.

-The second reason is that some of the images are a gifs.
-You can’t see this in the static screenshot but they are using gifs too.
-It shows how the furniture pieces actually function.
+The second reason I like this design so much is that some of the images are gifs.
+You can’t see this in the static screenshot but you can check it out on the live site.
+The gifs show how the furniture pieces actually function.

 16. OK Cookie Co.

 This is by far the simplest layout in this list.
-That’s because there is nothing else on this page.
-But it’s a really fun website.
+That’s because there is nothing else on this page, however it’s a really fun website.
 The use of color and pattern is perfect.
-The split on the left between the call to action to order and the sample fortune cookie on the right is great.
+The split between the call to action to order on the left and the sample fortune cookie on the right is a great choice as well.

 The overlapping elements are all kind of busy.
 This is a vibrant design for sure!